About Local Democracy Reporting

 Who runs the LDR programme?

-The LDR programme is administered by LDR Manager Nina Fowler, who is based in Wellington, and LDR Editor Natalie Akoorie, who is based in Hamilton.
+The LDR programme is administered by LDR Manager David Reid, who is based in Wellington, and LDR Editor Conan Young, who is based in Christchurch.
 It is a partnership between RNZ, the News Publishers’ Association and NZ On Air, and is funded through NZ On Air.

 The local democracy reporters report to their host newsrooms.
 Any story tips, suggestions or other feedback, including complaints, should be directed to the relevant newsroom in the first instance.